M4h45amu7x/Discord-Server-Cloner/README.md

 ## Description:
-This is the software to clone any discord server as your own
+This software can clone the Discord server such as icon, emojis, roles, categories, channels, permissions

 ## Features:
 <ul>